Loading. Please wait.

 • Pupils who have Place2Be’s counselling are keeping pace academically with similar pupils who do not have Place2Be support.

-• Place2Be’s analysis of the academic progress from Key Stage 1 to Key Stage 2 of primary school aged pupils found that children attending Place2Be schools achieved similar Key Stage 2 English and maths levels as similar pupils in schools without Place2Be (Toth et al., in prep).
+• Place2Be’s analysis of the academic progress from Key Stage 1 to Key Stage 2 of primary school aged pupils found that children attending Place2Be schools achieved similar Key Stage 2 English and maths levels as similar pupils in schools without Place2Be.
+This evidence is presented in the peer-reviewed publication 'Investigating the academic attainment and progress of children in receipt of individual counselling' and indicates that individual school-based counselling may be helpful in supporting the academic progress of primary school children who are referred for counselling.

 • 77% of the Place2Be school pupils and 77% of the non-Place2Be school pupils achieved Level 4 or above in Key Stage 2 English.